openrundev/docs/content/docs/Applications/Overview.md

-   approve          Approve app permissions reload           Reload the app source code promote          Promote the app from staging to production update-settings  Update OpenRun apps settings.
-Settings changes are NOT staged, they apply immediately to matched stage, prod and preview apps. update-metadata  Update OpenRun app metadata.
+   approve          Approve app permissions reload           Reload the app source code promote          Promote the app from staging to production settings  Update OpenRun apps settings.
+Settings changes are NOT staged, they apply immediately to matched stage, prod and preview apps. update  Update OpenRun app metadata.
 Metadata updates are staged and have to be promoted to prod.
 Use "openrun param" to update app parameter metadata. help, h          Shows a list of commands or help for one command
 ```